 Level 5 – The Obsessive Amateur

-- You’ve moved on to more advanced techniques, which challenge you further, and increase your skills.
+- You’ve moved on to more advanced techniques.
+These challenge you further and increase your skills.

-- Perhaps you’ve invested in a way to take your flash off-camera, which is difficult to learn, but will improve your photos.
+- Perhaps you’ve invested in a way to take your flash off-camera.
+This is difficult to learn but will improve your photos.

-- You’ve started to teach your friends too, friends who are only at level 2.
+- You’ve started to teach your friends too, who are only at level 2.